jessonfoo/p002/week_5/4_boggle_board/readme.md

 ## Learning Objectives
 - Break down problems into implementable pseudocode
 - Create, access, and traverse nested data structures
-- Explain how data structures can model a real-world object
+- Explain how data structures and classes can model a real-world object
 - Explain how instance variables and methods represent the characteristics and actions of an object

 ## Background